JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/map_range.rst

 Description
 -----------
 This node remap a value from a defined interval to a new interval.
 Every value has a relative position in a specific interval, This node find a new value that match the relative position but in a new defined interval.

 .. image:: images/map_range_node.png
+   :width: 160pt

 Inputs
 ------

 - **Value** - A float that should to be remaped.
 - **Input Min** - The start of the original interval.
 - **Input Max** - The end of the original interval.